tyagidivyanshu3090/NoteBook/JavaScript/namaste_JavaScript/Readme.md

 - The call stack manages the order of function execution.
 - Each new function call adds a new execution context to the stack.
 - Once the function finishes executing, its context is popped off the stack.

+### 🧠 call Stack

+- Call stack maintains the order of execution of execution contexts.
+- call stack aka
+  - Execution context stack or Program stack or Runtime stack or Machine stack